 A lightweight moisturizer, like our Fragrance Free Body Lotion, absorbs into your skin quickly and is easy to spread.
 This type of moisturizer is perfect for the warmer months and for those with oily skin.

 One thing that distinguishes lotions from cream moisturizers is their ingredients.
 Lotions are water-based and don’t contain the same moisture-locking ingredients.

 Have oily skin and need extra hydration in the winter?
 Opt for a lightweight moisturizer during the day and thick cream at night.

-Moisturizing creams are most beneficial for those with normal to dry skin.
+Moisturizing creams, like our Q10 Protection Cream, are most beneficial for those with normal to dry skin.
 They are also formulated to keep skin hydrated during the colder months.

 Did you know your skin loses moisture during the night hours?
 Thus, cream moisturizers are best to apply at night.
 Their rich ingredients help to nourish skin and prevent moisture loss.

 Gel moisturizers are lightweight and easily absorbed into the skin.
 Since it doesn’t contain oils, this moisturizer is ideal for acne-prone and oily skin.
 Gel moisturizers are also soothing in nature.
 So, they’re perfect for alleviating inflammation or redness.